Lecture Ended — Recording Coming Soon

 1.0 Hour

-• Recognize the clinical presentation of common equine Mendelian genetic diseases
+• Recognize the clinical presentations of the common equine Mendelian diseases

-• Match disease to breed-specific prevalence and testing recommendations
+• Match each disease to breed prevalence and appropriate testing

 What's Included